IBM/kar-apps/reefer/README.md

 Dev images are served via a local image repository.
 Start one using:
   `[kar-install-dir]/scripts/start-local-registry.sh`

-Build the reefer dev images and push them into a local registry:
+Build the reefer dev images and push them into the local registry:
 ```
 cd [kar-apps-install-dir]/reefer
 make reeferImages
 make pushReeferImages
 ```
-Start the application using docker-compose, podman, k3d, docker desktop or kind following the directions above but **without overriding the IMAGE_PREFIX**
+Start the application using docker-compose, podman play kube, k3d, docker desktop or kind following the directions above but **without overriding the IMAGE_PREFIX**

 ### Native development